lindb/lindb/.github/ISSUE_TEMPLATE/🚀-feature-request.md

 ---
 name: "\U0001F680 Feature request"
-about: " I want to request a New Feature on the product."
+about: I want to request a New Feature on the product.
-title: ''
+title: '[feature]'
 labels: feature
 assignees: ''